 Our vision is that people with I/DD and their families are embraced by their community and included in every aspect of community life as valued, contributing, successful, and equal members of society.

-For that reason, we are very excited to announce that Comcast has given The Arc of Larimer County a grant to purchase assistive technology for youth and adults with disabilities to promote independent living and employment.
+For that reason, we are very excited to announce that Comcast NBCUniversal and The Arc of the United States have given The Arc of Larimer County a grant to purchase assistive technology for people with disabilities to promote independent living and employment.

 Assistive Technology is a broad term that applies to any technology that helps a person with a disability live more independently and/or live with increased safety.
 Common examples include alarms when a stove is left on, location devices for individuals with elopement behavior, or programmed reminders to take medication.
 Sometimes, the technology is high-tech and personalized and programmed to that specific individual.
 Other times, the technology is low-tech and can be something as simple as a digital watch.
 In all circumstances, the technology helps the person perform an activity they couldn’t before or with increased safety than they otherwise could.

 The application will close soon, so please apply today.
 You do not have to have any previous experience with assistive technology to apply.
-Any individual with a disability who is seeking to live more independently is welcome to apply.
+Any individual with a disability is welcome to apply – there is no age limit.

-Thank you to Comcast for helping people with disabilities live more independently in their community!
+Thank you to Comcast NBCUniversal for helping people with disabilities live more independently in their community!